 Develop improved co-ordination and body alignment.

-Recognise improved strength, stamina and flexibility.
+Recognise improved strength and stamina

 Use and appreciate the music and its function.